MANSOOR

 If you’re an editor or a potential source, you can reach me at sanyamansoor94@gmail.com

-At TIME, I have told nuanced stories about Muslim Americans.
+I have also told nuanced stories about Muslim Americans.
 I reported on how the FBI spied on Muslims in California after 9/11—interviewing traumatized Muslim Americans, as well as the informant at the center of it all.
 I followed the case, as it made it’s way through the Supreme Court.
 I also covered the experiences of Muslim prisoners who say they weren’t getting enough food during Ramadan, as well as the killing of four Shia men in Albuquerque.

 Photo Credit: Whitten Sabbatini for TIME

-I began my journalism career writing front-page education stories for the Dallas Morning News.
+The DALLas Morning NewsI began my journalism career writing front-page education stories for the Dallas Morning News.
 A piece on how a lack of clean clothes for young students affects their self esteem and can lead to absenteeism resonated deeply with readers.
 My reporting found that a washer/dryer set is one of the Dallas Independent School District’s most requested items.
 Donors contributed $137,000 as a result of the article—and Southern Living magazine listed me as one of 50 Southerners of the Year in 2016 because of the money the article helped raise.

 Photo Credit: Nathan Hunsinger for The Dallas Morning News